 C. The Executive Officers' terms are one year.

-D. If a vacancy occurs in either executive office, the Commission shall elect new Executive Officer by majority vote of the Commission's full membership at the next regular meeting.
+D. If a vacancy occurs in either executive office, the Commission shall elect a new Executive Officer to fill that vacancy by majority vote of the Commission's full membership at the next regular meeting.

 Section 2.
 The President